Recipe Overview

 Have you ever tried marinating pork in buttermilk?
 You may have heard about marinating chicken in buttermilk but I was inspired by Jessica at How Sweet Eats to try this method with pork chops.
 If it tenderizes and adds juiciness to chicken, why not pork?

-Anyways, back to that pork.
-Try buttermilk marinated pork, coated with a tasty mixture of panko breadcrumbs, Parmesan cheese, and chopped parsley, and baked in the oven for an easy entrée.
+I found that buttermilk marinated pork turns out really well, so juicy and tender.
+After marinating, I coat the pork chops with a tasty mixture of panko breadcrumbs, Parmesan cheese, and chopped parsley, and pop them in the oven until they’re browned and crispy.
+Delicous!

 Golden brown baked pork chop on a small plate with green salad.

-Why use buttermilk for a marinade?
 Buttermilk is slightly acidic and has enzymes which help tenderize the pork.
 It’s a gentle marinade and it won’t make the pork mushy if you want to marinate the pork overnight.
-Plus, a buttermilk marinade is very easy, just pour it on, nothing to mix up.
+In addition, a buttermilk marinade is very easy because there’s nothing to mix up.
+Simply pour it on, as is.
 I use a similar marinade for my easy baked chicken parmesan.

-After the pork has marinated, remove it from the marinade and let the excess drip off.
+Marinate pork.
+After the pork has marinated for at least 2 hours or overnight, remove the pork chops from the buttermilk and let the excess drip off.
 You don’t have to wipe it off.
 The buttermilk that remains on the pork chops will help the breading stick.

 Overhead view of plated pork chops with salad.